WhiteflagProtocol/whiteflag-api/doc/configuration.md

 The `[tx]` section contains message transmit behaviour parameters:

 * `verifyReference`: boolean indicating whether to verify reference before sending message
+* `testMessagesOnly`: boolean indicating whether only test messages may be sent (to prevent accidental live message transmission when testing on a main blockchain network)

 The `[rx]` message contains message receiving behaviour parameters: